yutaizhou/drlnd_p2_continuous_control/report.md

 DDPG is an off-policy actor-critic algorithm.
 Another state of the art off-policy algorithm is the [SAC](sac_paper), which is worth trying.
 It comes from the field of maximum entropy reinforcement learning.

-On-policy algorithms such as [PPO](ppo_paper) and [TRPO](trpo_paper) have shown major improvements in the performance since the DDPG paper, and are also worth implementing.
+On-policy algorithms such as [PPO](ppo_paper) and [TRPO](trpo_paper) have shown major improvements in performance since the DDPG paper, and are also worth implementing.

 <!-- Links -->
 [reward_plot]: https://github.com/yutaizhou/drlnd_p2_navigation/blob/master/results/DDPG/result.png